 One of the common ways that soap gets into an aquarium is via the cleaning materials, such as the water bucket or scrubbing pads.
 Make sure those items are never used for anything other than aquarium cleaning.

 Don't lose your fish because your aquarium bucket was borrowed to hold soapy water for washing the car.
 Label your aquarium buckets and educate everyone in the household about the importance of not using them for anything other than plain water.

 Protein foam is far more prevalent in saltwater aquariums but is seen occasionally in freshwater aquariums.
-It is the result of protein based waste coating small air bubbles, which causes them to stick together and form foam.
+It is the result of protein-based waste coating small air bubbles, which causes them to stick together and form a foam.
 Saltwater aquariums utilize protein skimmers to remove these proteins from the water.
 However, protein skimmers are not effective in fresh water.

 If protein foam is present, it is an indication that the tank needs a good cleaning.
 Make sure the filter is clean, and remove any debris in the tank.
 Count your fish, as you may find that one has died and is hidden behind plants or rocks.
 A fish corpse is a rich source of protein, and frequently the root cause of protein foam.

 Regular water changes, filter maintenance, and routine tank cleaning will ensure that you do not have a problem with protein foam in the future.
 It is also wise to visually check your fish daily to ensure none are missing.

 Blowing sticky bubbles into a floating foamy nest is what they do to attract a mate.

 They have no way of knowing that the only way a female is going to swim into the neighborhood is if you bring one home from the pet shop.
 A bubblenest is an indicator that your fish is quite happy and healthy, so consider it a good sign rather than a problem.
 Don't disturb bubblenests, even if there is only a single fish in the tank.
 It can be stressful for the fish.